Quick link to GitHub repository

 The key to creating a model railroad setup which can be operated by a computer is knowing where the trains are on the track.
 It would be nice if we could sense each train’s position anywhere along the track at any time, but until we start incorporating time-domain reflectometers into our layouts (which is not happening anytime soon), we have to settle for either of two options:

-- Sense the presence of a powered train car somewhere within an electrically isolated track block.
+- Sense the presence of a powered train car (motor car or lighted car) somewhere within an electrically isolated track block.

 - Sense the train with some form of sensor at a specific point on the track.

-The sensor I’m using is a QRE1113 line sensor breakout from SparkFun Electronics of Niwot, Colorado.
-It’s a tiny little red circuit board with the sensor element mounted near the center on one side.
+The sensor I’m planning to use is a QRE1113 line sensor breakout from SparkFun Electronics of Niwot, Colorado.
+It’s a small red circuit board with the sensor component mounted near the center on one side.
 It’s just the right size to fit under a section of KATO Unitrack with a hole drilled and filed square for the sensor element to poke up between the rail ties (sleepers in some parts of the world), with the board’s mounting hole fitting over one of the blind screw holes molded into the underside of the track sections.

 Each sensor node is a small Arduino-class microcontroller board with multiple analog input pins.
 Each analog input pin can be connected to a track sensor; the number of sensors supported by the node depends on which board is used.
 For testing, I’m using Arduino Micro boards which have 12 analog input pins; for the actual layout, I’ll be using Adafruit Pro Trinkets (5 volt variety) as the nodes, with 8 analog inputs each.
 I chose the Pro Trinkets because: